vynsssss/-1--NanoGPT/README.md

 # NanoGPT

-This repository contains two main files: `train.py` and `model.py`, which together implement and train a GPT model using PyTorch.
+This repository contains three main files: `train.py`, `model.py`, and `configurator.py`, which together implement and train a GPT model using PyTorch.
 The script supports both single-GPU and Distributed Data Parallel (DDP) training for multi-GPU setups.

 ## Files Overview
 - **`train.py`**: This file is responsible for managing the training loop, model evaluation, and distributed training setup.
+- **`configurator.py`**: The file is a custom configuration utility that allows overriding global variables in the main script (like `train.py`) using external configuration files or command-line arguments.
+The idea behind this is to simplify configuration management without relying on complex configuration files or having to pass configurations via namespaces or objects.
 - **`model.py`**: Defines the architecture and configuration of the GPT model, including self-attention layers, feed-forward networks, and utility functions for autoregressive text generation.

 ## install